 Developers Almacantar acquired Centre Point for £120 million in 2011 and soon announced that “the building is in need of major repair and refurbishment to ensure that it can remain safe and open.”
 The company proposed to adapt the tower for residential use, arguing that Centre Point was “designed for an era of typewriters and telephones, secretariat pools and filing” and could not be cost-effectively converted to meet modern business needs because of restrictions imposed by its grade II listing.

 The planned residential conversion did not include any provision for affordable homes.
-Almacantar later sought to deflect objections in this regard by proposing to build a block of 16 flats on the site of the former Intrepid Fox pub, which it bought in September 2012.
+Almacantar later sought to deflect objections in this regard by proposing to build a block of 16 flats (ultimately 13) on the site of the former Intrepid Fox pub, which it bought in September 2012.